The Hardy Boys (2020 TV series): Season 2 (2022)

+Season 3 (2023)

 Production

 The series was announced in September 2019, and slated to be released on streaming service provider Hulu the next year.
 At the same time, Jason Stone and Steve Cochrane were set as part of the show's development.
 The Hardy Boys is based on the fictional book series of the same name written by multiple authors.
 A trailer was released in November 2020.
 The first season of The Hardy Boys premiered on Hulu in the United States on December 4, 2020, and consisted of 13 episodes.
 It began airing weekly on March 5, 2021 on YTV in Canada.
 The Hardy Boys was filmed in Ontario, Canada, with Cambridge serving as a featured location, and other settings including Port Hope and Hamilton.
 Almost the entirety of the cast were announced at once upon the series' December 4 release.